Haleshot/Haleshot.github.io/content/post/marimo/index.md

 This recognition from GitHub is a testament to marimo's innovative approach to Python notebooks and its potential impact on the open source AI ecosystem.
 It's an encouraging sign for the project's future development and adoption.

-Now, let's delve into what makes marimo stand out in the world of Python notebooks.
+Now, let's dive into what makes marimo stand out in the world of Python notebooks.

 ## 3. Key Features of marimo